vishalspn/newsbytes-short-url/README.md

     Request Type : Get
-    Description : You have to hit this api from browser to get redirected to the original url , if short url is not found you will not found on browser else it will redirect to you to destination url.
+    Description : You have to hit this api from browser to get redirected to the original url , if short url is not found you will 404 error on browser else it will redirect to you to destination url.